 This simple berry cheese tart is a fun cross between a tart and a cheesecake.
 But it’s made with a flaky, buttery puff pastry base, a fluffy, and light cream cheese filling and topped with fresh fruit bursting with summer sweetness.
-Recipe easily doubles.
+This recipe easily doubles.

 If you are looking for a simple dessert that tastes like summer, then look no further!
 This berry cheese tart will be on your summer baking go-to list.
 It’s a fun cross between a lazy man’s tart and a cheesecake.
 You can’t go wrong with this easy and fun recipe!

 What’s great about this berry cheese tart is you can make the base in advance.
 The puff pastry base is a simple roll out, score and bake.
 You can do this up to two days in advance.
 And when you are ready to serve the dessert all you have to do is fill it with the cream cheese filling and top it with fresh berries.

 I’d recommend making the cheese filling the day of, as it will start to firm up once you put in the fridge, making it difficult to spread out on the puff pastry.